 Teacher in Charge: Ms S. Lamond.

-History is a literacy-based course
+History is a literacy-based course.

-The History course at Level One introduces you to key historical concepts including significance, perspectives, continuity and change, cause and consequence, and vā.
+To unpack historical events, you will be introduced to key historical concepts including significance, perspectives, mana, continuity and change, cause and consequence.

 History is a very versatile subject.
 It supports multiple learning and career pathways.